What is vertigo?

-Because vertigo can be due to serious diseases, failure to seek treatment can result in serious complications and permanent damage.
-Once the underlying cause is diagnosed, it is important for you to follow the treatment plan that you and your health care professional design specifically for you to reduce the risk of potential complications including:
+Because vertigo can be due to serious diseases, not seeking treatment can result in serious complications and permanent damage.
+Once the underlying cause is diagnosed, it is important for you to follow the treatment plan that you and your healthcare provider design specifically for you to reduce the risk of potential complications including:

 - Adverse effects of treatment

 - Impaired balance and coordination

 - Nerve problems that cause pain, numbness or tingling

 - Permanent loss of sensation

 - Spread of infection